Washi1337/AsmResolver/docs/dotnet/type-memory-layout.rst

 Obtaining the type layout
 -------------------------

-To get the memory layout of any ``ITypeDescriptor``, use the following extensino method:
+To get the memory layout of any ``ITypeDescriptor``, use the following extension method:

 .. code-block:: csharp